-Stanford University researchers and described in a paper published in JAMA Network Open, on June 7 th, 2019, the AI tool emphasizes areas of a brain scan that can potentially contain an aneurysm.
+Developed by Stanford University researchers and described in a paper published in JAMA Network Open, on June 7th, 2019, the AI tool emphasizes areas of a brain scan that can potentially contain an aneurysm.

 There’s been a lot of concern about how machine learning will actually work within the medical field.
 This research is an example of how humans stay involved in the diagnostic process, aided by an artificial intelligence tool.

 Allison Park, Study Co-Lead Author and Graduate Student, Department of Statistics, Stanford University

 The innovative AI tool, which is based on an algorithm known as HeadXNet, enhanced the ability of clinicians to correctly detect brain aneurysms at a level similar to detecting six more aneurysms in 100 scans containing aneurysms.
 The tool also improved consent among the interpreting clinicians.
 Although these experiments demonstrated HeadXNet as a promising effective tool, the researchers, who are experts in neurosurgery, radiology, and machine learning, cautioned that more research is required to assess the generalizability of this AI tool before implementing real-time clinical deployment, considering the differences in imaging protocols and scanner hardware across various hospital centers.

 The team is planning to address these issues through multi-center collaboration.